MrR0807/Java_Notes/Building_Microserviecs/Building_Microservices_Sam_Newman.md

 ### Autonomous

 All communication between the services themselves are via network calls, to enforce separation between the services and avoid the perils of tight coupling.
-The **golden rule: can you make a change to a service and deploy it by itself without changing anything else?** If the answer is no, then many of the advantages we discuss throughout this book will be hard for you to achieve. **To do decoupling well, you’ll need to model your services right and get the APIs right.
-I’ll be talking about that a lot.**
+The **golden rule: can you make a change to a service and deploy it by itself without changing anything else?** If the answer is no, then many of the advantages we discuss throughout this book will be hard for you to achieve. **To do decoupling well, you’ll need to model your services right and get the APIs right.**

 ### Resilience